SalomeReav/TFG-ModelBasedAnalysis/README.md

 # TFG-ModelBasedAnalysis
 This repository contains the documentation about a final project of the University of Zaragoza.
-Project's name is Model-based Analysis pf Race Condition Vulnerabilities in Source Code
+Project's name is Model-based Analysis of Race Condition Vulnerabilities in Source Code